Redesign of road layout, footpaths and bike paths

-The remarking work will happen after Labour weekend over a couple of nights.
-Contractors will then use a water blaster to remove the redundant markings.
+Contractors will use a water blaster to remove the redundant markings.
 This will take a couple of weeks, with work happening during the day and in the evening.

-The repairs between Dee and Tamar streets will happen during the day.
+The repairs between Dee and Tamar streets will happen during the day and take about two weeks.
 The road may be down to one lane at times, but will operate as usual at peak times.

-Councillors will discuss a co-funding opportunity at a meeting on 18 October, which if approved, will affect the timing of other agreed work on The Parade.
+Councillors discussed a co-funding opportunity at a meeting on 18 October, and unanimously agreed it was the best approach.
+This will affect the timing of other agreed work on The Parade.

-If Councillors decide on this approach, we will work closely with NZ Transport Agency and community next year to develop a plan for improvements that meet the funding criteria.
+Over the next 6 to 8 months, we will work closely with NZ Transport Agency and community to develop a plan for improvements that meet the funding criteria.

-With this approach, construction on The Parade would not happen until the NZ Transport Agency has considered a plan for the whole route and confirmed what level of funding it will provide.
-The Agency is likely to make these decisions in mid-2019 once consultation in Newtown, Berhampore and Mt Cook is complete, proposed route and street changes in those areas are clear, and there is a plan for a connected southern network (including the agreed plan for The Parade).
+Apart from the routine maintenance planned, construction on The Parade will not happen until the NZ Transport Agency has considered the plan for the whole route and confirmed what level of funding it will provide.
+The Agency is likely to make these decisions in mid-2019 once consultation in Newtown, Berhampore and Mt Cook is complete.

-News release - Funding prospect for walking and cycling in the southern suburbs - 11 October 2018
+News release - Council to work with the Government on walking and cycling - 18 October 2018